-Petroglyps (rock engraving), stone tools, hunting blinds, grave yards and abandoned stone ‘lammershuisies’ (lamb houses) cattle kraals and farm houses tell the story of human occupation at Canyon Nature Park from the late Halocene period between 5,100 Before Present (BP) and 2,300 BP to the twentieth century.
-In fact the oldest rock painting in Southern Africa occurs on a farm just south of Canyon Nature Park dated to between 27 000 and 23 000 B.C.
+Petroglyphs (rock engraving), stone tools, hunting blinds, grave yards and abandoned stone ‘lammerhuisjes ‘ (lamb houses), cattle kraals and farm houses tell the story of human occupation at Canyon Nature Park from the late Holocene period between 5,100 Before Present (BP) and 2,300 BP to the twentieth century.
+In fact, the oldest rock painting in Southern Africa occurs on a farm just south of Canyon Nature Park dated to between 27 000 and 23 000 B.C.

 San hunter-gatherers roamed the territory for centuries hunting the great plains animals that once occurred here in large numbers including elephant, rhino and giraffe.
 These historical treasures are only open to guests in the company of guides in order to protect them.

 Canyon Nature Park collaborates with local and international research institutions.
-Students from the Technikon in Windhoek have conducted academic research on the Aloe dicotoma (Quiver Tree) as well as water consumption at the lodge.
+Students from the NEST in Windhoek have conducted academic research on the Aloe dichotoma (Quiver Tree) as well as water consumption at the lodge.
 An event book is recording animal sightings at various locations in the park and will be added to a national database.
 There are further research opportunities in archaeology and the natural sciences.

 Whilst Fish River Lodge can be reached by car, a fly-in option is an exciting alternative to the long drive and takes approximately 2 hours flying-time from Windhoek.

-With an excellent airstrip only three kilometres from the lodge, guests will experience the canyon, its maze of side canyons and of course the glistening Fish River as it meanders through the desert en-route to the Orange River.
-You will be transferred from the airstrip to the lodge where a welcome drink will refresh you as you take in the splendours of the canyon from terra firma.
+With an excellent airstrip only three kilometers from the lodge, guests will experience the canyon, its maze of side canyons and of course the glistening Fish River as it meanders through the desert en route to the Orange River.
 Please enquire with any Namibian domestic charter airline for flight options.